Mar Vista Animal Medical Center

 • Taenia serialis and Taenia pisiformis (which infects dogs when they consume dead rabbits)

 To keep things simple, we will stick to the term Taenia to refer to all them.
 There are, as you might guess, other Taenia species that infect animals other than dogs and cats but we will leave them out of this discussion for simplicity.
+In short, pets at risk for a Taenia infection are those that eat raw meat, either through predation or raw feeding.

 THE TAENIA LIFE CYCLE